sarasaurus/Resume/Resume.md

 #### SOS-SMS | May 2018
 #### [NPM package][15] | [Server][16]
 *  An npm package that exports a function which users can plug any where into their project to send error messages to their phone using the Twilio API.
 Sent messages are automatically stored in a database
-*  Developed using test driven development in JavaScript, MongoDB and Mongoose, Express, Node.js and the Jest testing library
+*  Developed using Agile methodologies and test driven development in JavaScript, MongoDB and Mongoose, Express, Node.js and the Jest testing library

 #### Happy Plus Plus | December 2017
 #### [Github Repo][17] | [Deployed site][18]